pyedifice/pyedifice/docs/source/edifice.rst

 For handling :ref:`Events`, pass a event-handling function as a **prop**.

-Never (rarely) use Signals and Slots.
+Never (or rarely) use Signals and Slots.
 The
 `Signals and Slots <https://doc.qt.io/qtforpython-6/tutorials/basictutorial/signals_and_slots.html>`_ tutorial explains that
 “Due to the nature of Qt, QObjects require a way to communicate” but